andybest/common-lisp/README.md

 videos](https://www.youtube.com/watch?v=82o5NeyZtvw&list=PL2VAYZE_4wRITJBv6saaKouj4sWSG1FcS) of its
 usage created by its author.

-To begin, call `INITIALIZE` to create a fresh state.

 Shader programs are written using a series of `DEFUN-GPU` and `DEFSTRUCT-GPU` forms representing GPU functions and structures respectively.
 As mentioned, their bodies follow the language rules of "Vari", which is not documented here.